osmundi/gocv-stream-events/README.md

 ### Build

-####CLI
+#### CLI
-1. Initialize database with init.sql
+1. Initialize postgresql database with init.sql
-2. Set .env based on template.env and the database credentials just created with init.sql
+2. Set .env based on template.env and the database credentials you just created
 3. Build with `go build`

 #### Docker
+1. Build the application
 ```
 docker build -t detector:latest .
 ```

-Create docker.env based on template.env
+2. Create docker.env based on template.env
+3. Set up database credentials to the init.sql (set the same credentials to docker-compose.yml also)

-Create mounting points for database and logs:
+4. Create mounting points for database and logs:
 ```
 touch container.log
 mkdir dbdata